Sammy-spk/skills/README.md

 ## Versioning

 Each `SKILL.md` and agent file carries a `metadata.version` field (currently `1.0.0` across all 76 skills and 13 agents).
-Bump the version when behavior changes meaningfully — output schema changes, prompt rewrites, default value shifts.
+Bump the version when behavior changes meaningfully: output schema changes, prompt rewrites, default value shifts.

 The marketplace itself follows semantic versioning at the plugin level (see each `plugin.json`).